 On the other hand, Spider Mites lay their eggs on the leaves’ underside, so LECA won’t help you much there.

 The jury is out when it comes to aphids and thrips.
-Some growers say it helps, but others say it doesn’t make much of a difference.
-If you’ve had specific experiences with either of these pests and LECA, send an email to firstname.lastname@example.org.
+Small and large growers say it helps, but others say it doesn’t make much difference.
+If you’ve had specific experiences with either of these pests and LECA, send an email to [email protected].
 We want to hear about it!

 How To Clean LECA

-The second reason you need to clean your clay pebbles is to remove any lingering fungus or diseases from your previous planting.
+You need to clean your clay pebbles to remove any lingering fungus or diseases from your previous planting.

 To clean LECA, start by removing it from the container and putting it into a bowl.
 Rinse the clay balls in hot water.
 One important thing to remember about this step is to use your hands to mix the pebbles around, so they become fully saturated.
 Use a strainer to remove the water.
 Rinse and strain them again.